This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 “Mashisoyo” as they say in South Korea – this is the word for ‘delicious’ that you’ll continually be using when you try Korean street food straight from the source.

-A foodie’s dream and suitable for all travel budgets, this is the best street food to try in South Korea.
+A foodie’s dream and suitable for all travel budgets, this is the best street food to try in South Korea in 2023.
 Remember to leave your accommodation hungry as there are sooo many good foods to eat when travelling around South Korea.

 Korean street food you must try in South Korea